Leverage Our “Keep Reading…” Feature for More Page Views

 Disabling "Keep reading…" on desktop for the first article only is good for readers because it instantly gets them to the content they clicked on all at once.
 The post will be displayed in its entirety — including any dynamic media elements — on a larger surface area that usually doesn't require a significant amount of scroll time.

-If you have any questions about how the "Keep reading…" feature works and what settings are best for your site, contact your account manager today.
+If you have any questions about how our "Keep reading…" feature works, email email@example.com or contact your account manager today.
 Happy posting!